-Super Talent SuperCrypt is a marvelous piece of engineering.
+The USB 3.0 d is a marvelous piece of engineering.
 It is phenomenally fast and decently secure.
-If you have a need for relatively safe, yet fast storage, the SuperCrypt is recommended.
-The only caveat is that encryption relies on ECB.
+The only caveat is that encryption relies on ECB for security.

 The reason Super Talent made the SuperCrypt, “super sized” (and the RAIDDrive which share the same size chassis) is simple: this is not your typical flash drive.
 This bad boy is a true SATA solid state drive with a SuperSpeed USB 3.0 bridge chip tacked on to make it work over USB rather than SATA.
 This is also the secret to its power and its enhanced performance.
 The other reason for the added girth is the fact that this bad boy also has built in hardware AES encryption / decryption abilities.
 This combined with its super performance is what makes this a SuperCrypt flash drive.